-- having regard to the proposal from the Commission of the European Communities to the Counces 1^{1} , - having been consulted by the Council (Doc.
-1-630/79), - having, on 15 February 1980, already given its opinion on the framework directive concerning the protection of workers from harmful exposure to chemical, physical and bid ogical agents at work2, - having regard to the report of the Committee on the Environment, Public Health and Consumer Protection (Doc.
-1-453/80), - Warmly welcomes this proposal for a directive to protect workers from harmful exposure to lead; - 2.
+- having regard to the proposal from the Commission of the European Communities to the Council1, - having been consulted by the Council (Doc.
+1-630/79), - having, regard to its opinion of 15 February 1980 on the framework directive concerning the protection of workers from harmful exposure to chemical, physical and biological agents at work2, - having regard to the second report of the Committee on the Environment, Public Health and Consumer Protection (Doc.
+1-675/80), - Warmly welcomes this proposal for a directive to protect workers from harmful exposure to lead; - 2.
 Regards the limit values proposed as only a first step towards the equal and fullest possible protection of men and women; - 3.
-Requests that, pending application of the directive, a provisional recommendation should be addressed to the Member States, asking them to extend protection forthwith to those categories of workers not yet covered by their respective laws; - Requests the Commission to define more closely the function and rights of the 'appointed doctor' having regard to national regulations; - 5.
-Calls on the Commission to specify lead in air values in $\mu g/m^3$ instead of $\mu g/Nm^3$;
+Requests that, pending application of the directive, a provisional recommendation should be addressed to the Member States, asking them to extend protection forthwith to those categories of workers not yet covered by their respective laws; - 4.
+Calls on the Commission to give more urgent consideration to the problems relating to the protection of workers from other harmful substances and to draw up suitable proposals for the harmonization of the relevant national laws; - 5.
+Requests the Commission to define more closely the function and rights of the 'appointed doctor' having regard to national regulations; - 1 OJ No. C 324, 28.12.1979, p.3 - 2 OJ No. C 59, 10.3.1980, p.73